FlorisWu/satellite-around-Mars/index.md

 During my freshman year studying a bachelor's degree in physics at Imperial College London, I did a Python project plotting the motion, angular deviation and energies of a satellite travelling around Mars.

 ## Loading packages and defining constants
-The function called "odeint" from the package scipy is used the solve first order ordinary equations.
+The function called "odeint" from the package scipy is used to solve first order ordinary equations.

 ```python
 import scipy as sp